Spaces of smooth embeddings and configuration categories: Calculus and configuration categories

-\proof By \cite{BoavidaWeiss} and theorem~\ref{thm-configsheaf}, each term in the commutative square can be described as a space of derived natural transformations between certain functors on the full subcategory of $\man$ spanned by the objects $\uli \ell\times\RR^m$ for $\ell \le k$.
+\begin{proof} We can assume that $k$ is finite (the case $k = \infty$ follows by applying $\holim_k$ to the square).
+By \cite{BoavidaWeiss} and theorem~\ref{thm-configsheaf}, each term in the commutative square can be described as a space of derived natural transformations between certain functors on the full subcategory of $\man$ spanned by the objects $\uli \ell\times\RR^m$ for $\ell \le k$.
 To put it somewhat differently, each term in the square, viewed as a contravariant enriched functor of the variable $M$ varying in $\man$~, is the homotopy right Kan extension (in an enriched sense) of its restriction to the full subcategory of $\man$ spanned by the objects $\uli \ell\times\RR^m$ for $\ell \le k$.
 Therefore it is enough to verify the claim when $M$ has the form $\uli \ell\times\RR^m$ for some $\ell \le k$.
 We now assume this, fixing $\ell$ until further notice, but continue to use the label $M$ where it is convenient.
-Let $\imm'(M,N)\subset \imm(M,N)$ be the subspace consisting of those immersions which restrict to embeddings on each connected component of $M$.
-The inclusion $\imm'(M,N)\to\imm(M,N)\simeq T_1\emb(M,N)$ is a homotopy equivalence.
-Therefore our commutative square simplifies to